PASCO’S Mission Statement:

 Marunong ka bang mag-Tagalog?
 (Do you know how to speak Tagalog?)

 The Philippine’s official language is called Filipino.
 The Tagalog language is the basis of the Filipino national language.
 If you are not fluent in Tagalog and are learning the language as a non-native speaker, PASCO offers conversational tagalog class.
-The next class is scheduled on September 8, 2012 and ends in December 15, 2012.
-Cost for class is $30.00 per person.
+The next class is scheduled on September 7, 2012 and ends in November 16, 2013.
+Fees include textbook and classroom instruction: $10 for PASCO members and $15 for non-members.

-To register please click here: Tagalog Class Registration Form
+To register please click here: Tagalog Learning Class Registration Form

 The word parol comes from the Spanish word “farol” meaning lantern.
 The Parol is a traditional Filipino Christmas decoration.
 It is a symbol of the Christmas spirit.
 Decorating one and lighting a parol is an expression of shared and hope.